myStitch14/Grate/README.md

 ## Usage
 When you join a modded lobby, simply beat on your chest like a gorilla in an alternating fashion with both hands 4 times (LRLR or RLRL).
 This will summon the interface in front of you.
 To hide the interface, simply grab it and throw it away.

+this can even be changed to button in the settings

 ## Installation
 To install *Grate*, simply download the .dll from releases and put it in your Gorilla Tag plugins folder.
 Additionally, you can use The-Graze's fork of [Monke Mod Manager](https://github.com/The-Graze/MonkeModManager) to install *Grate*.